Table of Contents

 Getting the ID of the unswitched device

-Get the ID of the device before any mode switching is required, to be able to search the Internet for the correct MessageContent for your device.
+Get the ID of the device before any mode switching is required to search the Internet for the correct message content for your device.

-1. SSH to the player (Connecting to the player via ssh)
+- SSH to the player (Connecting to the player via SSH)

-5. Run lsusb to get a list of the connected USB devices along with their IDs.
+- Run lsusb to get a list of the USB devices that are connected and their IDs.
 You should be able to identify your device and get its ID.

-6. Search for usb_modeswitch and the device ID, to find a working usb_modeswitch configuration
+- Search for usb_modeswitch and the device ID to find a working usb_modeswitch configuration.

 Udev rule